HdkTvd/Web-Technology-Project/README.md

 On the terminal type 'node app.js' to be able to run this application.
 For Student to access, Open views\student.html
-For Teacher too access, Open views\teacher_registration.html
+For Teacher to access, Open views\teacher_registration.html